6 Different Types of Snakes in the UK

 Hunts and ambushes other reptiles.
 Its tiny teeth can give people a moderate scratch, yet it poses no threat or poison.

-There are just a few locations where this stunning but reticent species can be found in the sandy lowland heaths of southern England.
+This stunning but reticent species is found in just a few locations in the sandy lowland heaths of southern England.

 It is distinguished by the adorable brown dots forming a morse code down its back.